-- The device needs physical proximity to enable signal broadcast.
+- The device needs physical proximity to enable signal broadcasting.

 2. WiFi for IoT devices

-All modern devices such as computers, laptops, smart TVs, and smartphones come with built-in WiFi capability.
+All modern devices, such as computers, laptops, smart TVs, and smartphones, come with built-in WiFi capability.
 The technology relies on the TCP-IP protocol.
-Under this, it requires each device to obtain its IP address, and it should also authenticate itself on the network.
+Under this, it requires each device to obtain its own IP address, and it should also authenticate itself on the network.

 WiFi is widely used for video streaming, virtual and augmented reality apps, and at airports, lecture halls, sporting arenas, and other places with high device density.
 It is also a staple in many households worldwide.

 For extensive use in IoT applications, meeting the following compatibility requirements is non-negotiable: